SkygearIO/features/features/310-prerender-gear/prerender.md

 The slow path begins by first navigating to the forwarded url using a headless browser, aloowing the browser to proceed according to redirect transparently, then inspect the final response once it settles down to check if the url locates an html document (i.e. `content-type` is `text/html`).
 If not, prerender returns the response body and headers directly, otherwise it proceeds to capture the response body (the html DOM) and the response header.

 To allow scripts to run to its completion or to allow DOM to transform to a specific state, prerender waits for a configurable period of time before capturing the resultant DOM.
-The resultant DOM will have all of its script tags removed, and a `<base>` tag is inserted to the DOM appropriately to fix relative links.
+The resultant DOM will have all of its script tags removed, and a `<base>` tag is inserted to the DOM appropriately to fix relative links in case the domain of the forwarded url is not skygear's domain.

 Response headers are then modified.
 Specifically, `content-length` and `content-encoding` will be removed.